View on GitHub

 Parameterization

-The model’s structure is defined rather simply by at least 5 raster data sets.
+The model’s structure is defined by at least 5 raster data sets.
 The model’s input data pre-processor will generate additional information based on these data:

 1. digital elevation model